- June 26, 2024

 The Consequences of Breaking an NDA

-When a business enacts an NDA, it’s typically because it has confidential data that would negatively impact the enterprise if shared.
+What happens if you violate an NDA?
 You’ll face some heavy consequences for breach of contract.
 The gravity of these consequences will depend on what steps your business takes.

 Remedies for breaking an NDA can include: